FNsola/Notes/SemB/Operating System/All.md

   - Starts in kernel mode when the system boots
   - Executes applications in user mode after the operating system is loaded
   - Some privileged instructions that can only be executed in kernel mode (interrupt instruction and input-output management etc)
+  - Resides in memory (in a protected area) all the time
 - Necessity
   - The operating system can be accidentally wiped out and overwritten by data in a running user program
   - Processes can write in the same system at the same time